TerryV8/click-count/docs/terraform_iam_dns.md

 }
 ```

-# 4. On AWS, setup DNS for our domain name
+# 4. On AWS, setup DNS for our domain name (OPTIONAL)

 After registering a domain name through "Route 53 DNS" on AWS Web UI, we need to set up a hosted zone
 with Name servers (NS) that it will belong to.